dsemchin/dsemchin-cs330-assignment/README.md

 ## Breaking in using random number generator
 ### Estimating
 Assuming the passcode is 5 chracters long, character has a 1/10 chance of being guessed correctly.
-However guess them all correctly would be a (1/10)^5 chance which is 1/100000 chance of breaking in on his first try if the hacker were to systematically go through every combination (every successive attempt would have (1/100000 - n change, if n is the number of attempts).
+However guess them all correctly would be a (1/10)^5 chance which is 1/100000 chance of breaking in on his first try if the hacker were to systematically go through every combination (every successive attempt would have (1/(100000 - n) change, if n is the number of attempts).
+In total it would take 100,000 seconds (about 28 hrs to break in).
+However if a random number generator is used and repeats are allowed then then it can theoretically be infinite time.
 ### The actual test
-I created a modified version of the main function which ran the FSM and parsed the characters.
-Using
+I created a modified version of the main function which runs the FSM and parsed the characters.
 #### Code used
 The following below is the code used to calculate how long it would take a hacker to break into the keypad.
 The passcode used was the last 5-digits of my 'A' number which are '42255'.
 The test was run a total of 50 times and a plot was created!